 A much more important question to be asking is whether or not you need to be in ketosis?
 If you’re doing it for weight loss, then it doesn’t matter.
 Eating keto will already give you great results.

-Unless you’re diabetic or use nutritional ketosis as medical therapy, you shouldn’t worry about getting kicked out.
+Unless you’re diabetic or use nutritional ketosis as medical therapy, you shouldn’t worry about getting kicked out of ketosis.

 I’ve also created a FREE ketogenic diet e-book called Simple Keto.
 It’s the easiest one and least stressful way of getting into ketosis.
 By using it you’ll be able to actually enjoy your experience and not lose your mind.